Ramón Ramos: Accident

 On December 16, 1989, after a home game against the Golden State Warriors, Ramos lost control of the car he was driving on Portland's Interstate 5 after hitting a patch of ice, causing him to cross the center median and flip several times.
 Ramos, who was not wearing a seatbelt and was thrown from the vehicle, suffered brain damage and remained in a coma for three months.
 Though alcohol was not a factor, Ramos had been speeding prior to the crash.
 The Blazers kept his locker space intact, complete with his game uniform, for the remainder of the 1989–90 season and several seasons to follow.
 He was paralyzed from the waist down for a year after the crash, while his speech was severely affected.

-During the summer of 1991, more than 20,000 fans turned out to help the Trail Blazers raise $130,000 for a trust fund in Ramos' name at Slam ‘N Jam, an outdoor basketball and music event in what is now Providence Park.
+During the summer of 1991, more than 20,000 fans turned out to help the Trail Blazers raise $130,000 for a trust fund in Ramos's name at Slam ‘N Jam, an outdoor basketball and music event in what is now Providence Park.
 Players from throughout the NBA came to play in the benefit game.
 Ramos and his parents were special guests and drew a long, standing ovation when they were introduced.

 Ramos has difficulty walking and doing everyday things, and he requires constant supervision by his parents.
 His story has been shown several times on Puerto Rican and American television.